-Members of the E-safety Group (or other relevant group) will assist the E-Safety Coordinator with:
+Members of the E-safety Group will:

-- the review and monitoring of the school e-safety documents. - the review and monitoring of the school filtering policy (if the school chooses to have one) and to request changes if needed. - mapping and reviewing the e-safety curricular provision ensuring relevance, breadth and progression - monitoring network / internet / incident logs - consulting stakeholders including parents / carers and the students about the e-safety provision - monitoring improvement actions identified through use of the 360 degree safe self review tool
+- the review and monitoring of the school e-safety documents. - the review and monitoring of the school filtering procedures and to request changes if needed. - mapping and reviewing the e-safety curricular provision ensuring relevance, breadth and progression - monitoring network / internet / incident logs - consulting stakeholders including parents / carers and the students about the e-safety provision - monitoring improvement actions identified through use of the 360 degree safe self review tool